Resources

 Use the following resources to learn more about climate action at the local level.

-The Climate Action Priorities for Cities Workbook
+PCA’s Climate Action Priorities Workbook, and List of Steps for Cities

 - PCA’s Climate Action Priorities for Cities Workbook brings together information from many sources that describe potential actions that cities can take to reduce emissions.
 It is designed to help local cities build and strengthen their Climate Action Plans.